-In 2016, following the ratification of the Paris Agreement, Portugal established the national objective to achieve carbon neutrality by 2050.
-The work under the 2050 Carbon Neutrality Roadmap outlined a trajectory of -45 % to -55 % GHG emissions' reduction by 2030, -55 % to -65 % by 2040 and -85 % to -90 % by 2050.
+In 2016, following the ratification of the Paris Agreement, Portugal assumed the compromise to achieve netzero emissions by the end of 2050 and established the 2050 Carbon Neutrality Roadmap (RNC 2050) that outlined a trajectory of -45 % to -55 % GHG emissions' reduction by 2030, -65 % to -75 % by 2040 and -85 % to -90 % by 2050.
+It identifies the main decarbonisation vectors in all sectors (energy and industry, mobility and transport, waste and wastewater and agriculture and forests) and the path to reduce all GHG emissions under different scenarios of socio-economic development.